oreze/oreze/README.md

 ## Hello world! 👋

 My name is Szymon.
 I'm currently working on backend, but doing my best to become a Full-Stack Developer.
+For CV or LinkedIn check my [landing page](https://oreze.github.io/).

 ##### BIO